Kapura Singh Brar: Death

-Kapura Singh Brar was killed by the Manj Rajput chief, Isa Khan, in 1708.
-An on-going feud between the Phulkian houses and multiple Rajput houses had led to numerous prior altercations and conflicts, ultimately leading to the assassination of Kapura Singh as well.
+Kapura Singh Brar was killed by a Manj Rajput chief, Rai Isa Khan Manj, in 1708.
+An on-going feud between the Phulkian houses and multiple Rajput houses had led to numerous prior altercations and conflicts, ultimately leading to the defeat of Kapura Singh as well.
 This assassination was avenged by Kapura Singhs's sons Sukhia Singh, Mukhia Singh and Sema Singh.
+Kapura was succeeded by his elder son Sukhia Singh Brar.